 Research Fellowship in Urgent Anthropology: Sudan

 The Research Fellowship in Urgent Anthropology is designed to facilitate ethnographic research on peoples whose culture and language are currently threatened.
 The programme’s primary aim is to contribute to anthropological knowledge through detailed ethnography, and also if possible help the peoples being described in their particular circumstances.
-The British Museum will host the fellowship programme for three years from 2013, during which two Fellowships will be awarded.
-This advertisement refers to the first of the two British Museum Fellowships; the second fellowship will be advertised in late 2014.
+The British Museum is hosting the fellowship programme for three years from 2014: this is the second fellowship.

 The Fellowship makes it possible for a budgeted project to be carried out over about 18 months: this period to include both field research and writing-up.
 Fellows are required to spend part of their fellowship period in the field and part in the Museum, and where they are expected to contribute to its academic life.
 In the Museum, the fellows will be affiliated to both the Department of Africa, Oceania and the Americas, and the Department of Ancient Egypt and Sudan.